 Argan oil is a natural antioxidant, containing vitamin E to help combat damage from free radicals.
 It is rich in fatty acids like oleic acid, at a whopping 34.6%.
-Linoleic acid acid helps sooth the skin and helps reduce inflammation.
+Linoleic acid helps soothe the skin and helps reduce inflammation.
 Oleic acid helps restore elasticity to the skin, so it is a good choice for mature skin as it helps soften and keeps hydration from evaporating from the surface of the skin.

-Jojoba oil, on the other hand, is not really oil at all.
-Rather, it is a plant wax ester, from the jojoba tree, which is native to Arizona, California and Mexico.
-Jojoba is very unique, because it has a chemical makeup that is very close to the natural sebum that our skin makes.
-It very naturally works with our natural skin barrier, forming a protective layer, and can help balance the natural oils in the skin.
+Jojoba oil, on the other hand, is not really an oil at all, though it is a major player in considering the benefits of oils for your face.
+Rather, it is a plant wax ester, from the jojoba tree, which is native to Arizona, California, and Mexico.
+Jojoba is very unique because it has a chemical makeup that is very close to the natural sebum that our skin makes.
+Jojoba “oil” naturally works with our natural skin barrier, forming a protective layer, and can help balance the natural oils in the skin.

 When we create a new cream in our lab, what we look at is what each oil (or ingredient) brings to the table.
-Since we are a line that specializes in dry, sensitive and mature skin, we are always looking to bring properties that will come together and help hydrate, protect and moisturize the skin.
-So, although we love the properties of both argan and jojoba, we choose to use jojoba in greater quantities in both our Pure Moisture and Restore creams.
-Why is that?
+Since we are a line that specializes in products for dry, sensitive, and mature skin, we are always looking to bring properties that will come together and help hydrate, protect, and moisturize the skin.
+So, although we love the properties of both argan and jojoba, we choose to use jojoba, for its benefits for anti-aging skin care and powerhouse properties, in greater quantities in both our Pure Moisture and Restore creams.

-When we combine argan, jojoba, marula, and other oils, with their wonderful fatty acid profiles, with our active ingredients like a 72 hour moisture well, and vitamins and probiotics, we can offer much more than just the qualities of oil.
+When we combine argan, jojoba, marula, and other oils, with their wonderful fatty acid profiles, with our active ingredients like a 72-hour moisture well, and vitamins and probiotics, we can offer much more than just the qualities of oil.
 However, we realize that all skin types are different.
-For example, even on a given day, a woman’s skin may appear drier or more irritated.
-By incorporating single oil you can supplement and customize your routine.
+Even on a given day, a woman’s skin may appear drier or more irritated.
+By incorporating single oil, you can supplement and customize your routine.
 Some days it may be enough to just use the day cream and night cream alone, and other days a drop or two of added oil may help with extra conditioning and thicker protection.

 If you have any questions or comments, we would be happy to answer you personally!
 Please contact us at firstname.lastname@example.org.